Alleviating Seasickness through Brain-Computer Interface-based Attention Shift: Materials and Methods

-The EEG data from the headband is input into the mindfulness software, which is used to compute mindfulness scores, ranging from 0 to 100, in real time.
-Specifically, one EEG signal was extracted each second with a 10-second sliding window in real time.
-For each 10-second EEG signal, a filter group with 35 filters was applied to filter the signal between 0.1 Hz and 70.1 Hz every 2 Hz.
-Then, for a specific EEG epoch, the time-frequency features were calculated using the Hilbert transformation \cite{feldman2011hilbert}.
-Afterward, the extracted time-frequency feature matrix was z score normalized and fed into a pretrained CNN model.
-The framework of the cross-subject CNN is shown in Fig. \ref{method_cnn}.
-In the first layer, 32 $3\times3$ kernels with a stride of 1 are applied to the input feature matrix.
-This is followed by a max pooling layer with a $3\times3$ pool size and a stride of 2.
-The resulting features are then input into a multiscale convolution module with 4 branches with distinct receptive fields.
-Padding is used to preserve the feature dimension.
-Then, the features from all branches are concatenated, passed to a $3\times3$ max pooling layer (stride of 2), and flattened into a vector.
-This vector is processed with a dropout layer with a 0.5 dropout rate before being passed to a fully connected layer with a kernel size of 100.
-Classification is performed via a softmax layer to produce a mindfulness score, which represents the probability of the mindfulness state.
-The ReLU activation function is utilized in all the layers except the output layer.
-These scores reflect the user's mindfulness meditation state, with higher values indicating increased relaxation and concentration.
+A cross--subject convolution neural network (CNN) model was implemented in the application to assess the attention scores of the participants in real--time.
+As illustrated in Figure \ref{method_cnn}, an EEG signal was extracted each second with a 10--second sliding window in real--time.
+A set of 35 bandpass filters, ranging from 0.1 Hz to 70.1 Hz in 2 Hz increments, was used to process each 10--second EEG signal.
+Then, for a specific EEG epoch, the time--frequency features were calculated using the Hilbert transformation \cite{feldman2011hilbert}.
+Afterward, the extracted time--frequency feature matrix was z score normalized and fed into the CNN model.

+Figure \ref{method_cnn} illustrates the CNN that uses the time–frequency EEG feature matrix as input.
+The first convolution layer starts by processing the input feature matrix with 32 kernels sized $3 \times 3$ and a stride of 1.
+Next, there is a max pooling layer with a pool size of $3 \times 3$ and a stride of 2.
+The features that result are fed into the multiscale convolution module, which has 4 branches with different receptive fields.
+Padding is used in the convolution and max--pooling layers to maintain feature dimensions.
+The features from each branch are merged and then directed to a max pooling layer with a pool size of $3 \times 3$ and a stride of 2, after which they are flattened into a vector.
+This vector passes through a dropout layer with a drop rate of 0.5 before entering a fully connected layer with a 100--size kernel.
+Ultimately, the classification is performed by a Softmax layer, which outputs a attention score, indicating the likelihood of the mindfulness state.
+All layers, except the output layer, use the rectified linear unit (ReLU) as the activation function.